 If anyone would like to support Drum's work, you can do so securely and directly through the Drum website's donation page, and also generally by spreading awareness on the plight of ethnic minorities in Burma.

-Sincere thanks to Wayldee of Drum Publications for allowing us to use his photographs.
+Sincere thanks to Wayldee of Drum Publications for allowing us to use his photograph.